-Scientists at the University of Twente have developed the first robotic birds, like the RoBird that are flying and operational right now.
-All things considered, taking off and landing like a flying creature or uneven wing fluttering are impractical yet.
+Scientists at the University of Twente have developed the first robotic birds, like the RoBird, that are flying and operational right now.
+All things considered, taking off and landing like a flying creature or uneven wing fluttering are impractical.

-Sharing Leonardo da Vinci’s fantasy, Professor Stefano Stramigioli needs to build up another hypothesis on fluttering flight, prompting the up and coming age of mechanical feathered creatures.
-For this, he got an Advanced Grant of the European Research Council, worth 2.8 million euros.
+Sharing Leonardo da Vinci’s fantasy, Professor Stefano Stramigioli needs to build up another hypothesis on fluttering flight, prompting the up-and-coming age of mechanical feathered creatures.
+For this, he got an Advanced Grant from the European Research Council worth 2.8 million euros.

-Imitating the developments of feathered creature’s wings, considering the mind-boggling wind current, is an alternate story.
+Imitating the development of a feathered creature’s wings, considering the mind-boggling wind current, is an alternate story.
 The RoBird, created in Stramigioli’s gathering, is a noteworthy advance forward.
-This is a mechanical bird of prey that is monetarily accessible through the turn off organization Clear Flight Solutions.
+This is a mechanical bird of prey that is monetarily accessible through the turn-off organization Clear Flight Solutions.
 It effectively won the European Technology Transfer Award.

 In his new research project, Stramigioli wants to go much further: “We still don’t understand the 3D flow dynamics well enough.
-How to control this dynamics and design robots that can deal with it, is the next step.
-What we can’t do yet, is taking off and landing like a bird does, flying with asymmetrically flapping wings or automatically adapt to flow.”
+How to control these dynamics and design robots that can deal with it, is the next step.
+What we can’t do yet is take off and land like a bird does, flying with asymmetrically flapping wings or automatically adapting to flow.”

 For the project ‘PORTWINGS – Decoding the Nature of Flapping Flight by port-Hamiltonian System Theory’, Stefano Stramigioli now receives an ERC Advanced Grant.